WoltLab/docs.woltlab.com/pages/migration/wsc-52/migration_wsc-52_php.md

 Specifically the attributes returned are the `class="externalURL"` attribute, the `rel="…"` attribute and the `target="…"` attribute.

 Within the template the [`{anchorAttributes}`](view_template-plugins.html#53-anchorattributes) template plugin is newly available.

+## AMP option

+Controllers delivering AMP versions of pages have to check for the new option `MODULE_AMP` and the templates of the non-AMP versions have to also check if the option is enabled before outputting the `<link rel="amphtml" />` element.